IT’S NOT A RACE – Adjustment is Challenging

 It would be torturous to stick to this program.
 But if people didn’t follow it then it would be their fault they didn’t get results, not mine.
 The small percentage who actually manage to follow through would surely lost a ton of weight.
 And I would get great testimonials and pics for my marketing materials before they gained it all back.

 WHO WANTS TO BE ON A PROGRAM LIKE THIS???

 If you ever tried one of these and didn’t stick to it for the rest of your life, it’s not your fault.

 These programs give a false impression of what weight loss requires.
 I don’t blame people who look at these, and conclude it’s not worth it.

 A better method:

-1. Start by only eliminating foods known to be harmful to humans in general, such as processed foods, chemical additives, trans fats, and excess sugar.
+- Start by only eliminating foods known to be harmful to humans in general.
+This includes but not limited to processed foods, chemical additives, trans fats, and excess sugar.